 Drones can also be used in the security and monitoring of on-site staff and materials.

 Drones do not just monitor, they also work.
-There are drones that have been developed and are still developing the ability to perform routine tasks.
-An example would be window cleaning drones, which remove the need for mansafe systems on tall buildings, eliminate the need for men and women to put their lives at risk performing such rudimentary tasks as cleaning the windows.
+Some drones have been developed and are still developing the ability to perform routine tasks.
+An example would be window cleaning drones, which remove the need for man-safe systems on tall buildings, eliminate the need for men and women to put their lives at risk performing such rudimentary tasks as cleaning the windows.
 Some drones can spray crops, inspect powerlines and wind turbines, even deliver parcels, times they are a-changing.

 According to PWC, a construction site survey can take place up to 400 times quicker using a drone.
 You can read the full report here.
-PWC also states that by embedding periodic drone flights into your construction workflow, this provides an indisputable data timeline that has virtually eliminated disagreements over project status during and after the job.
+PWC also states that embedding periodic drone flights into your construction workflow provides an indisputable data timeline that has virtually eliminated disagreements over project status during and after the job.